-By hook, I mean a strong story that fits the publication/outlet in question such interesting and independent research, reaction to timely issues or news, follow-up or the promise of a case study.
+By hook, I mean a strong story that fits the publication/outlet in question, such as interesting and independent research, a reaction to timely issues or news, follow-up, or the promise of a case study.

-In the main, the media isn’t interested in product news unless you’re talking the latest tech or selling in product for a specific feature.
-If that is the case, pitch away but make sure you don’t forget your hook – the thing that will make you stand out.
+In the main, the media isn’t interested in product news unless you’re talking the latest tech or selling a product for a specific feature.
+If that is the case, pitch away, but make sure you don’t forget your hook – the thing that will make you stand out.

 If you’re stuck for a hook, monitor the news for key issues in your industry.
 Google Alerts is a good free tool for this and could give you the hook you need to get in touch with the journalist that has just covered a particular issue – offer them a different angle or an opposing view, for example.

-Do your research.
+Do your research when media pitching.
 Is there a particular publication that you want to get in?
-Make sure you do your research and understand what exactly they are looking for and what taking part will entail.
-For example, if you’re looking for a slot on BBC 5 Live or BBC Breakfast that means an early start (so you have to be up for that and available) and the broadcast media will expect a busy and visual backdrop – so that will mean that you need to get your staff in early.
-Don’t promise and then not be able to deliver – you don’t tend to get second chances.
+If so, make sure you understand what exactly they are looking for and what taking part will entail.
+For example, if you’re looking for a slot on BBC 5 Live or BBC Breakfast, that means an early start (so you have to be up for that and available), and the broadcast media will expect a busy and visual backdrop – so that will mean that you need to get your staff in early.
+Don’t promise and then not be able to deliver.
+You don’t tend to get second chances.